Originally Published: November 7, 2018 8:16 p.m.

 Of course, one explores the underwater world to witness colorful fish, coral and other forms of marine life.
 The only thing of color that I saw at 30 feet under the rock quarry surface was a red warning label on my wet suit.
 I never found out what that label was screaming about because by the time I reached the shoreline staggering around like the Creature from the Black Lagoon, the label was missing.

-The most unsettling part of the main scuba training (conducted in the relative safety of a YMCA swimming pool), was learning about encountering sharks in open water.
+The most unsettling part of the main SCUBA training (conducted in the relative safety of a YMCA swimming pool), was learning about encountering sharks in open water.
 The final sentence of instruction seared into my consciousness, “If a shark ignores the sounds you’ve made to scare him off and swims within arm’s length, strike him smartly on the snout with the butt of your diving knife.”
-I sincerely longed for a subsequent sentence to explain Plan B if the striking smartly thing didn’t work, but the instructor hurried on to explain the science of buoyancy.
+I sincerely longed for subsequent sentence to explain Plan B if the striking smartly thing didn’t work, but the instructor hurried on to explain the science of buoyancy.
 At that point, I didn’t give a rat’s patootie about floating anywhere if the shark didn’t appreciate his uninvited rap in the chops.

 To this day, I don’t know what to do if confronted by an affronted shark even here on the streets of Chino Valley, AZ.
 I suppose that’s why I always look three ways before stepping off my front porch at home: left, right -- and down.
 I also enter filled bathtubs much more cautiously than I used to.
 That vigilance has paid off since I’ve never had an unfortunate shark adventure.